pelagios/peripleo/README.md

 #### query

 A keyword query.
 Per default, only exact matches are returned.
 Supports AND and OR operators, and trailing asterisk for prefix queries.
-If you want to run a fuzzy search (which will also matche similar - but not identical - terms), append a '~' to your query term.
+If you want to run a fuzzy search (which will also match similar - but not necessarily identical - terms), append a '~' to your query term.
 Examples:

 [http://pelagios.org/api-v3/search?query=gold+AND+coin](http://pelagios.org/api-v3/search?query=gold+AND+coin&prettyprint=true)